Frequently Asked Questions

 Yes, certainly.
 If you've got a friend or someone you've met who is coming to Calvin, you can both indicate on your housing applications your desire to be roommates.
 As long as the request is mutual (and space allows), we'll make the match happen.
 If your request comes after your housing application has been submitted, just contact our office.

-For students with Priority Housing status (applications received by May 1), roommate contact information will be sent out around the 3rd week of June via email (at your new Calvin email address).
+For students with Priority Housing status (applications received by May 1), roommate contact information will be sent out in early June via email (at your new Calvin email address).
 For all other students, roommate information will be included in an early August mailing, which will include building assignments for all students.
 You'll find out who your suitemates are when you arrive in the fall.

 You will find out your assigned hall when roommate and housing information is sent at the beginning of August, and you'll find out your room number when you arrive in the fall (specific room assignments sometimes change at the last minute).